frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-12-hello_worlds_part_1.md

 ## Getting in the Last World

 Whew - we've been through a lot in a hurry!
-But we did succeed in emitting "Hello World" in Frame, however admittedly complex to create.
+But we did succeed in emitting "Hello World" in Frame notation.
 Let's take a look at where we are at:

-This Frame specification ere:
+This Frame specification here:

 ```